formlio/forml/docs/faq.rst

 What data format is used in the pipeline between the actors?
 ------------------------------------------------------------

-ForML actually doesn't care.
+ForML actually does not care.
 It is only responsible for wiring up the actors in the desired graph but is fairly agnostic about the actual payload exchanged between them.
-It is the responsibility of the project implementor to engage actors that understand each other.
+It is the responsibility of the project implementer to engage actors that understand each other.

 For convenience, the :ref:`pipeline` shipped with ForML contains certain actors/operators implementations that expect the data to be `Pandas <https://pandas.pydata.org/>`_ dataframes.